Ohio River: John Howard and John Peter Salling (1742)

-In 1749, the Ohio Company was established in the Thirteen Colonies to settle and trade in the Ohio River region.
+In 1749, the Ohio Company was established in Virginia Colony to settle and trade in the Ohio River region.
 Exploration of the territory and trade with the Indians in the region near the Forks brought white colonists from both Pennsylvania and Virginia across the mountains, and both colonies claimed the territory.
 The movement across the Allegheny Mountains of Anglo-American settlers and the claims of the area near modern-day Pittsburgh led to conflict with the French, who had forts in the Ohio River Valley.
 This conflict was called the French and Indian War, and would merge into the global Anglo-French struggle, the Seven Years' War.
 In 1763, following its defeat in the war, France ceded its area east of the Mississippi River to Britain and its area west of the Mississippi River to Spain in the 1763 Treaty of Paris.